 The industry-specific guidance below applies to businesses statewide.
 Review the guidance that is relevant to your workplace, make a plan, and put it into action.
 Post your completed checklist so everyone can know the steps you’ve taken.
 Feel free to add more safety measures to the ones listed here.

 Some counties have received state approval to move further into the reopening roadmap.
-Learn more and find related industry guidance on the County Variance page.
+Click here to see the full list of guidance potentially applicable to these counties.

 Before reopening, all facilities must: